 It refocused me entirely.
 I don't think I would have done Devo without it.
 It was the deciding factor that made me live and breathe this idea and make it happen.
 In Chrissie Hynde's case, I'm sure it was a very powerful single event that was traumatic enough to form her sensibility and account for a lot of her anger.

 The government and the press tried to lie about what happened as well as they could.
 The fact that anybody knows what happened is amazing because they did such a good job of muddying it up and lying, it was amazing.
-The final chapter there was that the parents of the students who were shot and killed banded together and went on a class action suit against Governor Rhodes and the state of Ohio and the National Guard, and summarily lost across the board.
+The final chapter there was that the parents of the students who were shot and killed banded together and went on a class-action suit against Governor Rhodes and the state of Ohio and the National Guard, and summarily lost across the board.
 These kids that were shot were 18 and 19 years old.
-Two of them were 18 and 2 of them were 19.
-They lost because by law, no one was allowed to be having a protest once Martial Law was declared, and they threw it out of the court system.
+Two of them were 18 and two of them were 19.
+They lost because by law, no one was allowed to be having a protest once martial law was declared, and they threw it out of the court system.

 I don't think anyone wants to know.
 It ruins the myth of freedom in America to find out how easily it can be gone.

 Jerry and Mark spoke with us about many of their songs.
 Here are the Songfacts: